Finding Our Sanity

-In any case, the utmost important thing towards our sanity is that we should not get attached to your views, opinions and beliefs.
+The utmost important thing towards our sanity is that we should not get attached to our views, opinions and beliefs.
 We should not hold them too tightly.
 Don’t allow your beliefs to stand in the way of truth.

 We should bring clear awareness to our views, opinions and beliefs.
 And clearly understand how our cognition and others methods work — so we can use them properly.

 Intuition and Commonsense

 Just throw a stone; what if it goes up faster and faster, or comes down slower and slower, or makes some sharp zigzag path?
 We would be surprised; even a small kid would be surprised.
 The thrown-stone is supposed to go up with decreasing speed and come down with increasing speed; and depending on the throw-angle, it would make certain curvature path.
 Every kid learns this from the experience, without any need of deeper understanding about speed, acceleration, force, gravity, etc. Yet, if the stone followed any different characteristics, intuitively we know that something is odd.